Maggie, our featured feline - read more at the foot of the page

 The Catford Cat

-Catford is a town in the south-east London borough of Lewisham, and today it has a notable and appropriate landmark — a giant fibreglass cat that guards the entrance to a shopping centre called the Catford Centre.
-It seems to have been placed during the 1970s.
+Catford is a town in the south-east London borough of Lewisham, and it has a notable and appropriate landmark — a giant fibreglass cat guarding the entrance to a shopping centre called the Catford Centre.
+It was designed, produced and installed in 1974 by one Owen Luder from a company called Embassy Signs, so as to 'herald with its paw the opening to Catford Shopping Centre.'

-A balloon resembling the Catford Cat (right) was seen at a Bike and Kite Festival in Blackheath, south London, in 2009 (photo © Stephen Craven).
+A balloon resembling the Catford Cat (above right) was seen at a Bike and Kite Festival in Blackheath, south London, in 2009 (photo © Stephen Craven).

 Dr Salter's Cat